core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

      Otherwise, the endpoint MUST check whether forwarding the REQ to (the next hop towards) the origin server is an acceptable operation to perform, according to the endpoint's configuration and a possible authorization enforcement.
 This check can be based, for instance, on the specific OSCORE Security Context that the endpoint used to decrypt and verify REQ before performing this step.

-     In case the check fails, the endpoint MUST stop processing REQ and MUST respond with a 4.01 (Unauthorized) error response to (the previous hop towards) the origin client, as per {{Section 5.10.2 of RFC7252}}.
+     In case the check fails, the endpoint MUST stop processing REQ and MUST respond with a 4.01 (Unauthorized) error response to (the previous hop towards) the origin client.
 This may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

      Instead, in case the check succeeds, the endpoint consumes the proxy-related options as per {{Section 5.7.2 of RFC7252}}.
 In particular, the endpoint checks whether the authority component (host and port) of the request URI identifies the endpoint itself.
 In such a case, REQ has to be treated as a local (non-proxied) request and the endpoint moves to Step 1.